 Last week the Toronto Star reported that Ontario Premier Doug Ford had appointed two former staffers from his office to the body responsible for appointing provincial judges, the Judicial Appointments Advisory Committee (JAAC).
-I’m quoted in the story calling the appointments “blatant patronage”, although I also noted that Ford’s is hardly the first government to allow partisan considerations to influence appointments to such committees, including those relating to judicial appointments.

 I hope my comment isn't misconstrued as support for Doug Ford, because I disagree emphatically with the appointment of judges in anticipation of they way they may rule, but I can't see someone with the credentials of Michelle O'Bonsawin being appointed to the Supreme Court without an agendum being applied to the selection process.